When a baby is born prematurely and needs to spend time in hospital, the care they receive is vital to determining their future health.

 Many say this makes them feel helpless, distressed and in some cases, prevents them bonding fully with their baby.
 This can also have a big impact on babies - but it doesn’t have to.

-The below infographic has been designed to support the delivery of family-centred care, a pioneering approach which is proven to have better outcomes for babies.
+The below video has been designed to support the delivery of family-centred care, a pioneering approach which is proven to have better outcomes for babies.
 It has also been shown to reduce the likelihood of mothers suffering from post-natal mental health conditions, which are much more prevalent among mothers whose baby has had a neonatal stay.

 Bliss champions this type of care and supports health professionals to deliver it through the Bliss baby charter.

-This World Prematurity Day, please consider a donation to Bliss to help us give all premature babies the high quality, family-centred care they deserve.
+Please consider a donation to Bliss to help us give all premature babies the high quality, family-centred care they deserve.